Smart Kitchen · Connected Appliances · Agentic AI

 User Engagement

-Weekly cooking sessions per user increased 2.65x when appliance control was connected vs manual cooking with the app only
+Weekly cooking sessions per user increased 2.65× when appliance control activated vs guidance-only mode

 Smart Feature Utilization

-Increase in smart appliance feature usage from 12% to near-100% when Innit orchestrated the cooking session
+Smart appliance feature usage jumped from 12% to near-100% when Innit orchestrated the cooking session

 4.8/5